Catching a piece at the Navoi Opera is a good way to start an evening in Tashkent. If nothing else, it’s excellent value for money.

 The musical ensemble is great, as are some of the soloists.
-The glory days of the Navoi Opera are definitely over, most clearly visible in the moves of the supporting roles, and I would not want to guess how little the actors get paid here, but the level is high enough for anyone but the most spoilt culture vulture to enjoy the performance.
+The glory days of the Navoi Opera are definitely over, most clearly visible in the moves of the supporting roles, and we would not want to guess how little the actors get paid here, but the level is high enough for anyone but the most spoilt culture vulture to enjoy the performance.

 You can feel the passion these people have for their art, and there is always a truly moving moment.
 As there should be.
 It’s opera, ballet.

 Surprise your fellow aesthetes with the following trivia:

 - The architect of the opera was Alexey Shchusev, who also designed Lenin’s Mausoleum and the Kazanskaya Railway Station in Moscow.

 - Before the opera was planted here, the area was a wine market known as the Drunken Bazaar.

 - Construction was halted by World War II, and finished in 1947 thanks to Japanese prisoners of war.